MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

   * Service Connector is used during the configuration of Azure Container Apps to generate environment variables containing connection information for PostgreSQL.

 * [GitHub][1]
-  * The sample code for this tutorial is in a GitHub repo that you will fork and clone locally.
-To set up a CI/CD workflow with [GitHub Actions][6] you'll need a GitHub account.
+  * The sample code for this tutorial is in a GitHub repo that you'll fork and clone locally.
+To set up a CI/CD workflow with [GitHub Actions][6], you'll need a GitHub account.
   * You can still follow along with this tutorial without a GitHub account, working locally or in the [Azure Cloud Shell][9] to build the container image from the sample code repo.

 ## Revisions and CI/CD